fada-catec/z_laser_projector/README.md

 # zlaser_sdk_ros

-This packages is used to control Laser Projector ZLP1 via ROS using ZLASER SDK.
+This package is used to control Laser Projector ZLP1 via ROS using ZLASER SDK.

 ### Usage ###
 Once the setup is done it is possible to use libraries from this repo to manage the projector.